RubixML/ML/README.md

 ```

 ### RBF
-Non linear radias basis function computes the distance from a centroid or origin.
+Non linear radial basis function computes the distance from a centroid or origin.

 #### Parameters:
 | # | Param | Default | Type | Description |